finia2NA/TUB-CG2/theoretical/series 3/series3.md

 $

 ## Task 3:
-The implicit function used in this exercise is approximated by the application of constant-basis WLS the the 3N points, obtained by adding control points displaced by the positive and negative normal direction. with values of $\alpha$, $-\alpha$ respectively.
+The implicit function used in this exercise is approximated by the application of constant-basis WLS on the 3N points, which have been obtained by adding control points displaced by the positive and negative normal direction, with values of $\alpha$, $-\alpha$ respectively.
 The WLS will evaluate to 0 at the initial points, $\alpha$ / $-\alpha$ at the added points, and in between these everywhere else.
 So, the range of the implicit function is $\[-\alpha, \alpha\]$.
 When moving farther and farther away from the surface, it will start approaching 0 again, but should (aside from numerical issues) never reach it.

 ## Task 4: